-The resulting display is the following:
+The query returns the following results:

-'''

-{"status":1, "appstatus":-128, "statusstring":null, "appstatusstring":null, "exception":null, "results":[{"status":-128, "schema":[{"name":"HELLO", "type":9}, {"name":"WORLD", "type":9}], "data":[["Bonjour", "Monde"]]}]}
+''' {"status":1, "appstatus":-128, "statusstring":null, "appstatusstring":null, "results":{"0":[{ "HELLO":"Bonjour", "WORLD":"Monde"}]}} '''

-'''

-As you can see, the results (which are a JSON-encoded string) are not particularly easy to read.
-But then, the JSON interface is not really intended for human consumption.
-It's real purpose is to provide a generic interface accessible from almost any programming language, many of which already provide methods for encoding and decoding JSON strings and interpreting their results.
+As you can see, the JSON-encoded results are not particularly easy to read.
+But they do provide a simple, generic interface accessible from almost any programming language, most of which provide methods for encoding and decoding JSON strings and interpreting their results.